MRU-COMP1502-201901/COMP-1502-001-W19/assignment/1/assignment1.md

 For the **implementation details**, for each class, you should describe what information will make up the state of an object (the instance variables) and how that information will be used.
 For each method you should include any information you need to about implementing the method.
 Again you should write your details in plain english, being as specific as possible.
 Someone reading your document should be able to understand enough to implement the whole class or any particular method.

 Your design document should be your guide testing and building your system.
 We expect that as you work you will build your system to reflect what you proposed in your design.
-However it is often the case that when workin on tests or development, you will discover something you did not consider when desiging.
+However it is often the case that when working on tests or development, you will discover something you did not consider when designing.
 In these cases you are welcome to update your design document, along with a not regarding why you decided to make the change.

 The Design Document will be marked with the following rubric: